j-tesla/j-tesla/README.md

 ### Hi there 👋

-- 🌱 I’m currently studying 🏇🏼  algorithms.
+- 🌱 I’m currently learning web development.

 - 👯 I’m looking to collaborate on any :snake: *python* project to improve my coding skills.